WJSoftware/wj-config/README.md

     .build();
 ```

-As you can see, it is not required to create a conditional that actually uses the environment object.
-This is why
+It is not required to create a conditional that actually uses the provided environment object.
+This is why the use of
-the use of `when()` does not raise an issue if the `includeEnvironment()` call is not included.
-Just note that the
+`when()` does fail if the `includeEnvironment()` call is not included as a building step.
+Just note that the value of
-value of the `e` parameter inside the conditional function will be `undefined`.
-If you need the environment, better
+the `e` parameter inside the conditional function will be `undefined`.
+If you need the environment, better to call
-to call `includeEnvironment()`.
+`includeEnvironment()`.

 Also seen in the example is the presence of a second argument passed to `when()`:  It merely sets the data source's
 name.  `.when(e => isChromium, 'Chromium')` is equivalent to `.when(e => isChromium).name('Chromium')`.

 ### The forEnvironment Function Explained

-As seen in the final section of the [Quickstart](#conditional-per-environment-configuration), there is this function
+As seen in the conditional style section of the [Quickstart](#conditional-style), there is this function called
-called `forEnvironment()` that makes the per-configuration task wordier, but clearer.
+`forEnvironment()` that makes the per-configuration task wordier, but clearer.
 It is also mentioned that it
 provides advantages over the *classic* way of doing per-environment configuration overrides.
 Let's talk about those.

 #### Standardized Data Source Naming